medhansh5/RoyalEnfieldObd/README.md

 # RoyalEnfieldObd

-A real-time OBD-II dashboard for the **Royal Enfield Interceptor 650**.
+A real-time OBD-II dashboard for the **Royal Enfield 350**.
 Reads live engine data from the bike's ECU through a WiFi ELM327 dongle and displays it on a mobile-friendly web tablero.

 Made with care in Guatemala 🇬🇹 by a rider, for riders.